-A Flow production is the project in which you collaborate with team members on media, stories, screenplays and transcripts.
-To create your first production, hit Create Production on the dashboard.
+A production workspace is the project in which you collaborate with team members on media, stories, screenplays and transcripts.

 Note: the free plan comes with one free production.
 If this is not your first production and you are still on the free plan, you will be asked to upgrade.

 Choose a descriptive title for your production.
 If you want, you can also choose an image.

 Don’t forget to use the update button to save your changes.
 You will be taken to your production library once the changes are saved.
 Now it’s time to add some material!

 2. Adding media to the library

 Within a production workspace, the library gives access to all your media including still pictures, audio files, video files or other types of media.